The Ask

 Additional Background Context Material

 I have 3-4 initiatives that are at the Square Zero stage of nonprofit development right now.
-I have dozens of key government and health service stakeholders interested in the work.
+I have dozens of key government, health service, and university stakeholders interested in the work.
 I have hundreds of potential lived experience consultants at the ready.
-Neither of those parties has any capacity to support the work.
-The empowered systems refuse to directly support it and the marginalized communities are disempowered and have no resources to directly support it.
+None of the entities involved seem able or willing to offer capacity support for the needed work.
+The empowered systems refuse to directly support lived experience knowledge development.
+The marginalized communities are disempowered and often are forced to pursue the work without salaried pay and without needed organizational infrastructure.

-I am currently ineligible to apply for many of the grants meant to help my communities because this work is not a paid job for me yet and my efforts don't yet have a fiscal sponsor.
-The financial track record for the work is $0.
-Both my myself, and many in my larger trauma survivor disability community, have spent years (decades for some) performing unpaid, exploitative labor pushing for change.
+Both myself, and many thousands of individuals across the trauma survivor and disability communities, have spent years (decades for some) performing unpaid, exploitative labor related to advocacy, education, peer support, and conflict resolution.
 This is often done in opposition to the enfranchised system.
 A system that, when they do invite us to the table, almost always demands that our time be given freely and without support.

 No comments: